TmLev/auto-break/readme.md

 ## Known limitations

-Currently, AutoBreak doesn't know how to handle:
+Currently, AutoBreak is unaware of:

 * `[[noreturn]]` function calls.